teampears/studious-adventure/Report/report-draft.md

 - Longevity and support of plugins was questionable
   - potential for future inhouse support was mentioned but likely to be 3rd party, train on plugin developed rather than rely on a 2nd external supporter for plugin support
   - This allows for streamlining of support services
+  - frequent theme and plugin update
+    - might experience broken links or site crash
+- plugins can conflict with each other
+  - It is not unheard of for plugins to have compatibility issues with other plugins on the site.
+    - Could result in broken functionality or even your site going down.